Pasilla Pepper Guide: Heat, Flavor, Pairings, And More

 How hot are pasilla peppers?

-Pasillas are, of course, the same range as the fresh chilaca pepper (the chili that is dried to create the named pasilla.)
+Pasillas are, of course, the same range as the chilaca pepper (the chili that is dried to create the pasilla.)
 But pasilla chilies are made from chilaca peppers that have hit their mature red hue.
 That ripeness is also the peak for the pepper’s capsaicin (the compound behind the heat), so pasillas often tilt to the upper end of that range.

 Comparing it to our reference point, the jalapeño (2,500 to 8,000 SHU), pasilla chilies can be equal heat to up to eight times milder, if the mildest pasilla was compared to the hottest jalapeño.
 Looking at it another way, the pasilla’s heat ceiling (2,500) is the same as the jalapeños heat floor.
 Most of the time, pasillas will taste much less spicy.
 Their median heat has them roughly three times milder than a jalapeño.

 The pasilla is part of the Mexican Holy Trinity of dried chilies commonly used in Mexican mole sauces (commonly the ancho, pasilla, and guajillo chilies.)
 The pasilla is the middle-child (when it comes to heat) among these three.
-Anchos (dried poblanos) are the mildest of the bunch (1,000 to 1,500 SHU) while guajillos (dried mirasol chilies) sit right above pasilla (2,500 to 5,000 SHU).
+Anchos (dried poblanos) are the mildest of the bunch (1,000 to 1,500 SHU) while guajillos (dried mirasol chilies) sit right above pasilla (2,500 to 5,000 SHU.)

 Finally, let’s compare the pasilla to other dried chilies you may commonly have on your spice rack.
 Compared to chipotle powder (dried, smoked jalapeño), it’s the same range as our jalapeño reference point (equal heat to eight times milder.)
 And compared to cayenne pepper powder (30,000 to 50,000 SHU), the pasilla falls well short (12 to 50 times milder.)

-What does it look like?
+What does it look like and taste like?

 The word pasilla literally means “little raisin” in Spanish, and while this chili is nowhere near little, it definitely has shades of raisin in its looks.
 The skin is a dark brownish-red (darker than an ancho or guajillo) and wrinkled, like a raisin’s skin.
 The darker hue is also why the pasilla is sometimes also named chile negro.